Discover a career in ICT - get qualified and be paid to do what you love! ICT: Start here, go anywhere.

 Melbourne is the technology hub and nerve centre of Australia’s National Broadband Network.
 Australia’s largest telecommunications carrier, Telstra, is headquartered in Melbourne, and the city hosts the local headquarters of M2 Telecommunications and Ericsson.

 Prominent international and Australian companies operating out of Victoria with software development and IT service capabilities include IBM, Microsoft, NEC, Fujitsu, Huawei, Siemens, Computershare and Seek.com.

-Use the animated ICT Wheel below to find out more about the different kinds of jobs available in the ICT industry.
+Find out more about the different kinds of jobs available in the ICT industry.

 Trent - Games Designer - Trent is a games designer for a local games company.
 He writes the story, which is the "backbone" of the game, and he also designs the gameplay.
 Meet Trent!

 Stewart - Network Solutions Consultant - On an average day Stewart sits down with clients and discusses their day-to-day ICT needs - from that conversation he can start designing a network that will work for them.
 Meet Stewart!

 Fiona - Project Administrator - Fiona oversees and manages ICT projects for her clients, ranging from upgrading software, advising on and sourcing software or hardware, setting up training rooms, to installing a whole new server.
 Meet Fiona!